justynjen/Mind-Body--Keto/blog/_posts/2017-07-24-meditation-and-its-role-in-your-keto-success.md

 Whatever causes your stress, your cortisol and its partner epinephrine’s repeated calls to action can leave you depleted of the tools you need to achieve your goal, AND possibly help pack on some additional poundage.
 Meditation can help fix that.
 Even just a few deep breaths “engages the Vagus nerve which triggers a signal within your nervous system to slow heart rate, lower blood pressure and decrease cortisol.”

+&nbsp;

-UMMM, OKAY.
+### UMMM, OKAY.
 THAT’S COOL.
 WHAT’S IT GOT TO DO WITH WEIGHT LOSS AGAIN?

+&nbsp;

 So I am writing from the perspective of a gal who tried just about every method out there for weight loss, while living a very high stress lifestyle.
 Self-employed, perfectionist, always in a time crunch, definite road-rager (meaning, I swear frequently in my car, not anything truly vengeful or violent btw…), wearing the smiling mask of a service industry professional while slaying dragons and absorbing the emotions and anxiety of my clients.
 I think I was actually FUELED by cortisol and adrenaline, and my weight continued to climb no matter what I tried.